Sports-Stock-Market/marketdb/README.md

 ## model documentation

-For reference on what variables one can access from each model, please refer to the[(models README](https://github.com/Sports-Stock-Market/marketdb/blob/master/marketdb/models/README.md)
+For reference on what variables one can access from each model, please refer to the[models README](https://github.com/Sports-Stock-Market/marketdb/blob/master/marketdb/models/README.md)

 ## Developer Notes